appsignal/mono/README.md

 COV=1 bundle exec rspec
 ```

+### Manual testing

+To manually test the changes in mono you'll run into the production check when
+running `mono`.
+The `mono` executable won't run unless the repository is on the
+`main` branch and has no uncommitted file changes.

+To skip these checks, use the `mono-dev` executable. __Only use this for
+testing__!
+Do not use this at all times.
+The production checks are there to
+avoid any operations (such as publishing) with unreviewed changes.

 ### Linting

 This project uses RuboCop to enforce a code style.
 Run RuboCop with the